henrysky/astroNN/demo_tutorial/NN_uncertainty_analysis/README.md

 ## Epistemic and Aleatoric Uncertainty Analysis in Bayesian Deep Learning

 #### The motivation of this tutorial is to help people to understand and implement uncertainty analysis in neural network.
-If you are dealing with time series data with recurrent neural net or image segmentation, please refer resources below.
-Please do not apply the methodology of this tutorial outside the scope of regression and classification.
-This tutorial is originally a technological demonstration on how astroNN gets its uncertainty
+#### If you are dealing with time series data with recurrent neural net or image segmentation, please refer Papers/Materials below below.

-**Uncertainty with Dropout Variational Inference Demonstration for Regression and Classification**
+Uncertainty with Dropout Variational Inference Demonstration for Regression and Classification
 -----------------------------------------------------------------------------------------------------------
 Regression: Two Jupyter notebooks provided here to fit two different functions
 * Function: y=x sin(x) : [Here](Uncertainty_Demo_x_sinx.ipynb)